-Show/Hide all Show an overview of all main information about device status like CPU Load, memory usage, event queues etc. in one dialog in overlay.
-Cpu statistics Show information about CPU load.
+Show an overview of all main information about device status like CPU Load, memory usage, event queues etc. in one dialog in overlay.

+Cpu statistics

+Show information about CPU load.
 On top the actual machine time is shown along with the total machine uptime.
 CPU statistics are collected with a frequency of 2000 milliseconds.
 The actual period time and the overhead required to collect and visualize statistics are displayed as well.
 The more the actual period time is far from the nominal 2000 milliseconds the more the system is busy.
 Cpu consumption of threads of is listed reporting the name of the thread (if available, main thread is marked with a ), the thread ID, the thread priority and cpu time spent during the 2sec period, divided in user and kernel time.

+Memory statistics

-Memory statistics Show information about CPU load.
+Show information about CPU load.
 In particular the free system RAM is shown along with the difference of memory usage from previous iteration (a negative value means free memory is decreasing).

+Event queues

-Event queues Show information about the size of event queues.
+Show information about the size of event queues.
 Many core components of the HMI are event driven.
 For each event queue the actual size of the queue, the maximum achieved size of the queue, the total number of events processed and the last and maximum times required to process events are shown respectively (timing statistics are only available for non-UI queues).

+Timelog summary

-Timelog summary Show information about time spent for loading active page.
+Show information about time spent for loading active page.
 See 7.3.1 for more details.

 Embed window

 Allows to embed in runtime the scene or leave the developer tool window as a standalone window (dialog).

 Reset queue stats Reset information collected related to event queues.

-Disable watchdog Disable the watchdog and avoid system restart in case of freeze or crash of services Ignore exceptions Usually when an exception is captured the crash report panel is shown.
+Disable watchdog Disable the watchdog and avoid system restart in case of freeze or crash of services panel is shown.
 By setting this option exceptions will be ignored and no crash report window appears.

+Ignore exceptionsUsually when an exception is captured the crash report available as a plugin for WCE target only.

-Launch VNC Launch VNC server if available in runtime.
-VNC server is available as a plugin for WCE target only.
-Profiling Using this option it is possible to check the time spent for loading/rendering the active page.
+Launch VNC server if available in runtime.
+VNC server is

+ProfilingUsing this option it is possible to check the time spent for loading/rendering the active page.